CodeCoachJS/node_express_starter/README.md

 ---

 In this app we have a `superExpensiveController` which calls a `superExpensiveOperation` which returns a response.
-We cache results in order to not call the `superExpensiveOperation`.
+We cache results in order to not call the `superExpensiveOperation` too often.

 **1 problem:**